Please pre-register to join us at the COP28 Water Climate Discussion and help us plan the event:

 The conference networking facilitated mutual support around a host of different water climate solutions.
 Please record your Action Pledge

-The Water Climate Discussion series kicked off with a set of five free online discussions held from May to September followed by a three-week interactive online conference in October.
+The Water Climate Discussion series kicked off in 2021 with a set of five free online discussions held from May to September followed by a three-week interactive online conference in October.
 You can watch any of these events again or read the summary reports and other outputs, via the links below.

 Timed to help us reach consensus prior to COP26, the conference brought us together in a progressive series of workshops, small group discussions and 1:1 conversations, aiming to facilitate world-changing collaboration & action.

 We brought our outputs to COP and joined with the COP26 Water Pavilion for their closing session, then came together again on 2 December to reflect on COP26 and determine our next steps: